JanuaryLabs/serverize/src/pages/guides/bun.md

 ## Deploy Your Bun Project

-After completing all the previous steps, you are now ready to deploy your Bun application to Serverize.
+After completing all the previous steps, you are now ready to deploy your application to Serverize.

 ```sh frame=none
 npx serverize deploy -p <project-name>
 ```

 Replace `<project-name>` with the actual name of your project.
 This command will package and deploy your Bun application, leveraging Serverize to handle the setup and deployment seamlessly.

+## Automating Deployments with CI/CD

+You can automate the deployment of your application to Serverize by using Continuous Integration and Continuous Deployment (CI/CD) tools like GitHub Actions.
+This setup ensures that your application is deployed whenever new code is pushed to the main branch.

+For detailed instructions on configuring CI/CD with Serverize and GitHub Actions, refer to our [CI/CD guide](./ci-cd).

+## Takeaways

+- Make sure to expose the correct port in your Dockerfile.
+- The `CMD` command in your Dockerfile should start your application.
+- Bun doesn't need a build step as it supports TypeScript out of the box.

+Happy deploying!
+If you run into any issues or need further assistance, feel free to drop a message in our [Discord community](https://discord.gg/aj9bRtrmNt).